 To view current opportunities offered through national LGBTQI organizations, please visit the Queue.

 The Engage Quest trip was created to maximize students’ experience with engagement of national LGBTQI organizations.
 This year over Vanderbilt’s Spring Break March 1st-7th LGBTQI Life will offer a Quest trip to Chicago.
 This trip will allow students to personally connect to national LGBTQI organizations through site visits and hands on service with these organizations.
 Students will engage with organizations as well as visit culturally and historically relevant sites to the LGBTQI community.
-Applications are available now by clicking here.
-Applications are due by September 12th.
+Applications are now closed.
 If you have any questions please contact email@example.com

 Quotes from the 2013-2014 Engage Quest Trip Class: